 2: U.S. Geological Survey Washington Cooperative Fish and Wildlife Research Unit, School of Aquatic and Fisheries Sciences, University of Washington, 1122 NE Boat St, Seattle, WA 98105

-Keywords: Pink Shrimp, Spot Shrimp, Crangon, Puget Sound, Washington, El Nino, Pacific Decadal Oscillation, ocean conditions, abundance
+Keywords: Pink Shrimp, Spot Shrimp, Crangon, Salish Sea, Washington, El Niño, Pacific Decadal Oscillation, ocean conditions [it is good to have key words that differ from the title to catch more readers]

 This draft manuscript is distributed solely for purposes of scientific peer review.
 Its content is deliberative and predecisional, so it must not be disclosed or released by reviewers.
 Because the manuscript has not yet been approved for publication by the U.S. Geological Survey (USGS), it does not represent any official USGS finding or policy.